wernerglinka/msSandbox/README.md

  After updating the icons change icon font path to   `$icomoon-font-path: "../fonts" !default;`   in `dev/styles/icons/variables`

 ### Drafts
-Pages not yet ready for publishing can be ignored by the build process by adding `draft: true` to the page from matter.
+Pages not yet ready for publishing can be ignored by the build process by adding `draft: true` to the page frontmatter.

 ### Providing a RSS feed of blogposts